 Information for Prospective Students and Collaborators

-We are looking for graduate students and post-docs to join us as we conduct foundational research for the Initiative.
-Concordia students from the following programs are invited to contact the Program Director for details on how to join.
+The IFC is always looking for graduate students and post-docs to join us as we conduct foundational research and research-creation.
+Concordia students from the programs below are invited to contact the IFC co-directors for details on how to join.

 Graduate students in the following programs are members of our cluster:

 Jason Edward Lewis.
 Professor, Design and Computation Arts